Philip Pye-Smith

 Philip Henry Pye-Smith FRS FRCP (30 August 1839 – 23 May 1914) was an English physician, medical scientist and educator.
 His interest was physiology, specialising in skin diseases.

-Life
+Early life

 Philip Pye-Smith was born in 1839 at Billiter Square, London EC3, England, the son of Ebenezer and Mary Anne Pye-Smith.
 He was educated at Mill Hill School and University College London before pursuing a medical career at Guy's Hospital and University of London.